 - a.
 Service Partners receiving more than \$300,000 total in federal funding (as a legal entity) shall have an annual financial examination (i.e. audit, review or agreed upon procedures) performed on contract operations.
 Service Partners receiving up to \$300,000 total in federal funding shall have a financial examination performed at least every two years on contract operations. - b.
-It shall be the responsibility of the Service Partner to contract with a Certified

-Public Accountant (CPA) firm or individual to conduct an examination of the records and statements related to OAA operation and a determination of their fairness and accuracy.
+It shall be the responsibility of the Service Partner to contract with a Certified Public Accountant (CPA) firm or individual to conduct an examination of the records and statements related to OAA operation and a determination of their fairness and accuracy. - c.

-- c.
 The financial examination shall be performed in accordance with generally accepted standards in the United States of America applicable to the type of financial examination contracted.
 Where applicable, the audits will also meet those applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the U.S. Government Accountability Office.
 Where applicable, the audit will also meet the requirements of Title 2, U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards (Uniform Guidance).
 The auditors engaged by the Service Partner shall meet the criteria for qualification and independence in the relevant applicable standards and guidance. - d.
 The purpose of the financial examination shall be to determine the effectiveness of the financial management systems and internal procedures established by the Service Partner to meet the terms of the contract. - e.
-Nothing in this section is intended to limit the right of AAAWM, ACLS, or the federal Government to conduct an audit of contract operations. - f.
+Nothing in this section is intended to limit the right of AAAWM, ACLS Bureau, the federal Government, or any of their authorized representatives to conduct a financial examination of the Service Partner's operations at any time and for any reason or for no reason at all. - f.
 The Service Partner shall follow a systematic method to assure timely and appropriate resolution of audit findings and recommendations. - g.
-A copy of the financial examination report, and a description of its resolution, shall be furnished to AAAWM within thirty (30) calendar days of receiving the final financial examination report from the auditor.
+A copy of the financial examination report, and a description of its resolution, shall be furnished to AAAWM upon request.